 We are now committed to sharing our story and hearing other’s stories.
-We want to hear from you – join our LIVING with cancer group on Facebook today!
-If you have cancer, are a care taker, or have been affected by it, then this group is for you!
+We want to hear from you – click the message generator to the side of this page or email me (email@example.com).
+If you have cancer, are a care taker, or have been affected by it, then we would love to connect!
 We share how we stay optimistic with this diagnosis and want to create an environment where everyone is loved, supported, encouraged, and motivated to do the same!
-CLICK here to join!
+You should also check out this BOOK – it is one of our FAVORITES and has helped us with learning more about cancer!

 How does he do it?